 Trust can be described as something that is interpersonal trust between two individuals known to each other (35), or impersonal trust, concerning trust in strangers and social systems (36).
 Public trust is one type of impersonal trust.
-(33) the literature there is a confusing potpourri of definitions about the character of public trust (21)includ any moral notion of trust relationships (i.e., there is no obligation to ensure ‘public trust’ is not a mistaken trust)
+Public health scholars have defined the concept of public trust as an emergent social property that depends on several factors that cannot be understood by referring to individual persons or institutions.
+As such, public trust cannot be evaluated as the sum of individual trust, but rather, is situated between the individual, the (health) system, the state and other societal institutions such as the media or social media (21)(also see (33)).
+However, in the literature there is a confusing potpourri of definitions about the character of public trust (21), and other scholars argue that public trust has, for example, been instrumentalised as a tool through the use of surveys where it acts merely as a measure of public support rather than including any moral notion of trust relationships (i.e., there is no obligation to ensure ‘public trust’ is not a mistaken trust)(19).
+These scholars have argued that a relevant definition of public trust might therefore be as a ‘term we use to give voice to our confidence that public support…will continue’ (19).

 Whilst trust (including public trust) may depend on a multitude of factors, such as cognition, experiences and/or emotion, trustworthiness refers to the attributes of the to-be-trusted party.